 Our aim is to support children and their families.

 Are you worried about a Child or Young Person?

 Don’t wait until you’re certain if you have worries about a child.
-If you have any concerns about the safety or wellbeing of yourself or another child or young person under the age of 18 then please phone Trafford Multi-Agency Referral and Assessment Team (MARAT).
+If you have any concerns about the safety or wellbeing of yourself or another child or young person under the age of 18 then please phone Trafford First Response Team

 If you think that you or a child is in immediate danger – don’t delay call the police on 999